-5 Open Cloud Computing Interface - Service Level Agreements
+Open Cloud Computing Interface - Service Level Agreements

-6 Status of this Document

-7 This document is a draft providing information to the community regarding the specification of the Open

-- 8 Cloud Computing Interface. - 9 Copyright Notice - Copyright © Open Grid Forum (2009-2014).
-All Rights Reserved. - 11 Trademarks - OCCI is a trademark of the Open Grid Forum. - 13 Abstract - This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - (OGF), provides a high-level definition of a Protocol and API in relation with the Service Level Agreements extension of the OCCI Core Model.
-The document is based upon previously gathered requirements and focuses on the scope of important capabilities required to support modern service offerings.
+- 6 Status of this Document - 7 This document provides information to the community regarding the specification of the Open Cloud Computing - 8 Interface.
+Distribution is unlimited. - 9 Copyright Notice - 10 Copyright © Open Grid Forum (2009-2016).
+All Rights Reserved. - 11 Trademarks - 12 OCCI is a trademark of the Open Grid Forum. - 13 Abstract - 14 This document, part of a document series produced by the OCCI working group within the Open Grid Forum - 15 (OGF), provides a high-level definition of a Protocol and API.
+The document is based upon previously gathered - 16 requirements and focuses on the scope of important capabilities required to support modern service offerings. - 17 This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - 18 (OGF), provides a high-level definition of a Protocol and API in relation with the Service Level Agreements - 19 extension of the OCCI Core Model.
+The document is based upon previously gathered requirements and focuses - ${\rm 20}$ $\,$ on the scope of important capabilities required to support modern service offerings.

-occi-wg@ogf. org -------------- -----
+September 5, 2016 ----------- ---- ------

-18 C ontents
+21 С ontents

-19 1 Introduction 3
+22 1 1 Introduction

-20 2 Notational Conventions 3
+23 2 Notational Conventions 3

-21 3 Service Level Agreement 4
+24 3 Service Level Agreement 4

-22 3.1 Agreement 5
+25 3.1 Agreement 5

-23 3.1.1 AgreementTemplate Mixin 6
+26 3.1.1 AgreementTemplate Mixin 6

-24 3.1.2 AgreementTerm Mixin 6
+27 3.1.2 AgreementTerm Mixin 6

-25 3.2 AgreementLink 8
+28 3.2 AgreementLink 8

-26 3.3 OCCI Service Level Agreement example 8
+29 3.3 OCCI Service Level Agreement example 8

-27 4 Security Considerations 9
+30 4 Security Considerations 9

-28 5 Glossary 11
+31 5 Glossary 11

-29 6 Contributors 1
+32 6 Contributors 11

-30 7 Intellectual Property Statement 1
+33 7 7 Intellectual Property Statement 1

-31 8 Disclaimer 12
+34 8 8 Disclaimer 1

-32 9 Full Copyright Notice 12
+35 9 Full Copyright Notice 12

-1 Introduction 33
+1 Introduction

 The Open Cloud Computing Interface (OCCI) is a RESTful Protocol and API for all kinds of management tasks.
-34 OCCI was originally initiated to create a remote management API for IaaS model-based services, allowing 35 for the development of interoperable tools for common tasks including deployment, autonomic scaling and 36 monitoring.
-It has since evolved into a flexible API with a strong focus on interoperability while still offering a 37 high degree of extensibility.
-The current release of the Open Cloud Computing Interface is suitable to serve 38 many other models in addition to IaaS, including PaaS and SaaS.
-39
+37 OCCI was originally initiated to create a remote management API for IaaS1 model-based services, allowing 38 for the development of interoperable tools for common tasks including deployment, autonomic scaling and 39 monitoring.
+It has since evolved into a flexible API with a strong focus on interoperability while still offering a 40 high degree of extensibility.
+The current release of the Open Cloud Computing Interface is suitable to serve 41 many other models in addition to IaaS, including PaaS and SaaS.

-In order to be modular and extensible the current OCCI specification is released as a suite of complimentary 40 documents, which together form the complete specification.
-The documents are divided into four categories 41 consisting of the OCCI Core, the OCCI Protocols, the OCCI Renderings and the OCCI Extensions.
 42

+In order to be modular and extensible the current OCCI specification is released as a suite of complementary 43 documents, which together form the complete specification.
+The documents are divided into four categories 44 consisting of the OCCI Core, the OCCI Protocols, the OCCI Renderings and the OCCI Extensions.
+45

 - The OCCI Core specification consists of a single document defining the OCCI Core Model.
-The OCCI 43 Core Model can be interacted through renderings (including associated behaviours) and expanded through 44 extensions.
-45 - The OCCI Protocol specifications consist of multiple documents each describing how the model can be 46 interacted with over a particular protocol (e.g. HTTP, AMQP etc.).
-Multiple protocols can interact with 47 the same instance of the OCCI Core Model.
-48 - The OCCI Rendering specifications consist of multiple documents each describing a particular rendering 49 of the OCCI Core Model.
-Multiple renderings can interact with the same instance of the OCCI Core 50 Model and will automatically support any additions to the model which follow the extension rules defined 51 in OCCI Core.
-52 - The OCCI Extension specifications consist of multiple documents each describing a particular extension 53 of the OCCI Core Model.
-The extension documents describe additions to the OCCI Core Model defined 54 within the OCCI specification suite.
-55
+OCCI 46 interaction occurs through renderings (including associated behaviors) and is expandable through 47 extensions.
+48 - The OCCI Protocol specifications consist of multiple documents, each describing how the model can be 49 interacted with over a particular protocol (e.g. HTTP, AMQP, etc.).
+Multiple protocols can interact 50 with the same instance of the OCCI Core Model.
+51 - The OCCI Rendering specifications consist of multiple documents, each describing a particular rendering 52 of the OCCI Core Model.
+Multiple renderings can interact with the same instance of the OCCI Core 53 Model and will automatically support any additions to the model which follow the extension rules defined 54 in OCCI Core.
+55 - The OCCI Extension specifications consist of multiple documents, each describing a particular extension 56 of the OCCI Core Model.
+The extension documents describe additions to the OCCI Core Model defined 57 within the OCCI specification suite.
+58